softdevteam/snare/README.md

    errors running per-repo programs will be sent (warning: full stderr/stdout will be sent, so consider carefully whether these have sensitive information or not).
+ * `queue = <parallel|sequential>` optionally specifies what to do when multiple requests for the same repository are queued at once:
+     * `parallel`: run as many jobs for this repository in parallel as possible.
+     * `sequential`: only run one job for this repository at a time.
+Additional jobs will stay on the queue and be executed in FIFO order.
  * `secret = "<secret>"` is an optional GitHub secret which guarantees that hooks are coming from your GitHub repository and not a malfeasant.
 Although this is optional, we *highly* recommend setting it in all cases.